dtalet/sentia/README.md

 - *initiative-subscription.json* is the json definition of the initiative policy applied to the subscription.
 It contains 2 built-in policies:

-	- *Allowed resource types* (that restricts allowed resource types through and array parameter 'listOfResourceTypesAllowed')
+	- *Allowed resource types* (that restricts allowed resource types through an array parameter 'listOfResourceTypesAllowed')
 	- *Apply tag and its default value to resource groups* (that appends missing required tags to a resource group through string parameters 'tagName' and 'tagValue' )

 	**This second policy is repeated because two different tags are required to be applied to the resource group in the assessment.*